Search Library History Today Blog

 Striving for a National Focus

 The 1960s witnessed a dramatic period of growth for special libraries of various types—those serving parent organizations (e.g., governments), libraries developed for specific subjects (e.g., films), or libraries organized to hold different formats (e.g., maps).
-Contemporary surveys indicate that almost 300 special libraries were formed during this period.
+According to the 1964 report of the DBS, there were 580 special libraries in 1961, and subsequent contemporary reports indicate that approximately 300 more libraries were established in the sixties.
 General categories of service included reference, user orientation, document delivery, information retrieval, bibliographic assistance, and current awareness.
 Across North America some special libraries were beginning to be known as “information centres” or “documentation centres,” and librarians were starting to embrace new computerized technology to play a helpful role in a new era of information and knowledge.
 Local perspectives were lessening and libraries were expanding their range of services and clienteles.
 The NSL was leading the way in providing delivery of documents as well as information and translation services.
 The two Canadian chapters sought to enhance member involvement, refine leadership structures, and pursue broader goals and objectives.
 For example, the Toronto chapter investigated the extent of training in Canadian library schools and the value of continuing education opportunities in its schedule of 1963/64 workshops.

 At the national level, two important studies touched on special library work in the early 1960s.
 Beatrice Simon, assistant chief librarian at McGill University, conducted a study of major universities, Library Support of Medical Education and Research in Canada (1964), that proposed a national program for improving access to Canadian medical information resources, such as improved financial support and the establishment of a National Medical Bibliographic Centre and Information Service.
 A second report, Science-Technology Literature Resources in Canada by George S. Bonn, the science and technology chief at the New York Public Library, included universities and major research libraries.
 He recommended that the NSL in Ottawa serve as the central collection in science and technology, supporting and encouraging principal regional libraries to strengthen their collections and provide better service aided by special grants.
 Networking among libraries and the availability of computerized databases promised to greatly expand the range of information available to special libraries.

 Librarians were rearranging professional connections and forming new groups to better address their concerns.
-In 1963, many university and college librarians formerly in the Research Section of CLA formed their own association, the Canadian Association of College and University Libraries.
-Shortly after, this action prompted a name change to CLA’s Research and Special Libraries.
-In 1963, a group of Canadians in the American Association of Law Libraries successfully formed a national chapter affiliated with AALL, the Canadian Association of Law Libraries, with Marianne Scott of McGill University as its first president.
-In June 1967, the Association of Canadian Map Libraries was established at the Public Archives of Canada as a separate entity.
+In 1963, many university and college librarians formerly in the Research Section of CLA formed their own major association, the Canadian Association of College and University Libraries.
+Shortly after, this action prompted a name change to the CLA’s Research and Special Libraries section.
+In 1962, a CLA Committee on Medical Science Libraries adopted its own constitution in Ottawa, hen later transitioned to a standing committee of the Association of Canadian Medical Colleges in 1967.
+In 1963, a group of Canadians in the American Association of Law Libraries successfully formed a national chapter affiliated with American Association of Law Libraries, the Canadian Association of Law Libraries, with Marianne Scott of McGill University as its first president.
+In June 1967, the Association of Canadian Map Libraries was established at the Public Archives of Canada as an entity separate from the CLA.

 Mariam H. Tees, c.
 1975